Travel insights from Latin America

 There’s a myth about international travel for UK-based students.

-Step forward The Turing Scheme.
+Enter The Turing Scheme.

 What is The Turing Scheme?

-Having been introduced as a result of Brexit, it has now replaced the UK’s original and well-known Erasmus+ Scheme.
+Having been introduced as a result of Brexit, it has now replaced the UK’s original and well-known Erasmus+ scheme.

-Activities funded by the Turing Scheme include; study and work abroad placements, post-grad research positions, summer schools, medical electives, and international volunteering.
+The scheme funds a variety of activities including study and work abroad placements, post-grad research positions, summer schools, medical electives, and international volunteering.

-Students from the UK can embark on educational tours (via the likes of Kagumu Adventures), which enhance their studies, expose them to new global perspectives, and help them develop transferrable skills for future careers.
+Students from the UK can embark on educational tours (via the likes of Kagumu Adventures), which enhance their studies, expose them to new global perspectives, and help them develop transferable skills for future careers.

 Who can apply for the Turing Scheme?

-You can find the programme guide here for further details, and check whether your institution is eligible to apply:
+You can find the programme guide here for further details, and check whether your institution is eligible to apply.

 When can you apply?